College Factual by our College Data Analytics Team

 Excellent Graduation Rate

-The 22-player women’s volleyball team at Northwestern is kept in shape by one head coach and 3 assistant coaches.
-Teammates care for more than volleyball, too.
-Their great academic progress rate of 1000 is a sign that they spend ample time on their studies as well.
+The 18-player women’s volleyball team at Northwestern is kept in shape by one head coach and 3 assistant coaches.
+The team members have more than volleyball on their mind, too, as seen by the team’s great academic progress rate of 1000.

 undefined